AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 # Aviatrix Cloud Firewall Lab

-## Scenario
+## 1. Scenario

-ABC Healthcare (a fictitious company), a leading healthcare provider, operates solely within the AWS cloud environment.
-For their internet egress traffic, they rely on AWS NAT Gateway.
-While AWS NAT Gateway serves well for IP address translation, it’s not designed to be a robust security solution.
-This lack of dedicated security has raised concerns about data privacy and HIPAA compliance among ABC Healthcare’s management.
+ABC Healthcare (a fictitious company), a leading healthcare provider, operates exclusively within the AWS cloud environment.
+For internet egress traffic, they utilize AWS NAT Gateway.
+While the NAT Gateway effectively handles IP address translation, it is not intended to serve as a comprehensive security solution.
+This limited security capability has raised concerns among ABC Healthcare’s management regarding data privacy and HIPAA compliance.

-## Expensive and Limited CSP Native NAT Gateway
+## 2. Expensive and Limited CSP Native NAT Gateway

 The current AWS NAT Gateway doesn’t provide the necessary visibility and logging capabilities, and it’s also very expensive due to 2 cents per GB egress data processing charges.
 ABC Healthcare’s average monthly egress traffic is around 500 TB.
 The native solution also lacks visibility, is cost-prohibitive, and doesn’t support zero trust architecture—putting sensitive patient data and the healthcare provider’s reputation at risk.

-### Data Charges Reference
+### 2.1 Data Charges Reference

 <a href="https://aws.amazon.com/blogs/networking-and-content-delivery/identify-and-optimize-public-ipv4-address-usage-on-aws" target="_blank">Networking and content delivery</a>